Hillary Rodham Clinton - Honorary Founding Chair

 Sarah Rutherford - Communications Manager

-Sarah Rutherford is the Communications Manager at the Georgetown Institute for Women, Peace and Security.
-Previously, she worked at Georgetown University as a Communications and Program Manager for the Vice President for Global Engagement, and as Special Assistant to the Dean of Admissions at the Georgetown University Law Center.
-Prior to that, Ms. Rutherford served as a fellow at Innovations for Civic Participation, and as a fellow at Obama for America.
-Ms. Rutherford received a B.A. in political science from Brown University, where she graduated magna cum laude.
+Sarah Rutherford previously worked at Georgetown University as a communications and program manager for the Vice President for Global Engagement, and as special assistant to the Dean of Admissions at the Georgetown University Law Center.
+Prior to that, Sarah served as a fellow at Innovations for Civic Participation.
+Sarah received a B.A. in political science from Brown University, where she graduated magna cum laude.
 She recently received a graduate degree in public relations and communications from Georgetown University.

 Luis Mancilla - Assistant Director of Finance and Administration

-Luis Mancilla is the Assistant Director of Finance and Administration at the Georgetown Institute for Women, Peace and Security.
-Prior to joining the GIWPS team, he was involved in designing and implementing capacity building activities in resource-poor settings while working at an international public health non-profit.
+Prior to joining the GIWPS team, Luis Mancilla was involved in designing and implementing capacity building activities in resource-poor settings while working at an international public health non-profit.
 He also brings business development expertise to the Institute through his previous experience working for a for-profit international development company.
-Mr. Mancilla is passionate about development and holds a Masters degree in Public and International Affairs, as well as a B.S. in Computer Engineering, both from Virginia Tech.
+Luis is passionate about development and holds a Masters degree in Public and International Affairs, as well as a B.S. in Computer Engineering, both from Virginia Tech.

 Anjali Dayal - 2017-2018 Hillary Rodham Clinton Research Fellow

-Anjali Dayal is a 2017-2018 Hillary Rodham Clinton Research Fellow with the Georgetown Institute for Women, Peace and Security and an assistant professor of international politics at Fordham University's Lincoln Center campus.
+Dr. Anjali Dayal is an assistant professor of international politics at Fordham University's Lincoln Center campus.
 She received a Ph.D. in international relations from Georgetown University's Department of Government in 2015.
 Her research interests include peacekeeping, peace processes, the UN Security Council, and human rights.
 She is currently completing a book about UN peacekeeping failures and civil war peace processes.

 Yvonne Quek - 2017-2018 Hillary Rodham Clinton-McLarty Fellow

-Yvonne Quek is a 2017-2018 Hillary Rodham Clinton-McLarty Fellow with the Georgetown Institute for Women, Peace and Security.
-She researches issue areas related to the economic empowerment of women in fragile states and the impact of climate change on women.
-Previously, Ms. Quek served as the McLarty Global Fellow at Vital Voices Global Partnership where she undertook a monitoring and evaluation study within the organization.
+Yvonne Quek researches issue areas related to the economic empowerment of women in fragile states and the impact of climate change on women.
+Previously, Yvonne served as the McLarty Global Fellow at Vital Voices Global Partnership where she undertook a monitoring and evaluation study within the organization.

 Sophie Huve - 2017-2018 Hillary Rodham Clinton Law Fellow

-Sophie Huve is the 2017-2018 Hillary Rodham Clinton Law Fellow with the Georgetown Institute for Women, Peace and Security.
-She received her LLM in International Legal Studies at Georgetown University Law Center, with a certificate in International Human Rights.
+Sophie Huve received her LLM in International Legal Studies at Georgetown University Law Center, with a certificate in International Human Rights.
 While a graduate student, Sophie was vice president of the UN Association – Georgetown Law and participated in the Jean Pictet International Humanitarian Law Competition where she was nominated for the Gilbert-Apollis award.
 Before coming to Georgetown Law, Sophie interned with the Security Council Affairs Division at the United Nations.